The Sutton Hoo Anastasius Dish

-A large area in the middle of the dish is undecorated, and shows signs of wear and cracking, as does the rim.
+A large area in the middle of the platter is undecorated, and shows signs of wear and cracking, as does the rim.

-There are four control stamps of Emperor Anastasius I on the back of the dish, within the foot-ring.
+There are four control stamps of Emperor Anastasius I on the back of the platter, within the foot-ring.
 Two different control stamps were used twice each: one hexagonal, and one oblong in shape.

 - 491-518 (dates of Anastasius I)

 - (Europe,United Kingdom,England,Suffolk,Sutton (parish),Sutton Hoo)

 - Diameter: 71.8 centimetres

 Inscription Positionbase, within foot-ring

 2003 22 Mar-12 Oct, Woodbridge, Sutton Hoo Exhibition Centre, Far Fetched Treasures

 1980 10 Mar-30 Sep, Sweden, Stockholm, Statens Historika Museum, The Vikings are Here